-Spending Christmas alone can take the happy out of happy holidays.
+Spending Christmas alone when you are single can take the happy out of happy holidays.
 Christmas has a way of turning the world into a fantasy where everyone is supposed to be happy and everything is wonderful.
 Being alone at Christmas can almost seem sacreligous.

 Rearranging Christmas can take many forms.
-There is nothing wrong with having a quiet Christmas at your house this year, or going to a restaurant for Christmas dinner, or even skipping the whole thing and heading somewhere warm.
+There is nothing wrong with spending Christmas alone when you are single at your house this year, or going to a restaurant for Christmas dinner, or even skipping the whole thing and heading somewhere warm.
 It really is up to you.

 It can be tempting to skip the season altogether, to say “there will be no Christmas in this house this year”.
 You can pass up on the extras of Christmas, but don’t miss the promise of the season.